bens4lsu/theskinny-publish/Content/blog2/new-york-trip-2.md

 It bought me no points, but I was the only one to pick a correct winner last weekend.

-I took <a onclick="window.open('/pg3.php?spgmGal=048%20-%20New%20York%20October%202008','048NewYorkOctober2008','width=1024, height=768, toolbar=no, location = no, directories=no, menubar=no, resizable=yes, scrollbars=no');"  >a few pics</a> up there for you to check out too, and I had an <a href="overheardinnewyork.com" target="_blank">Overheard in New York</a> moment too, which I'll leave for another day.
+[I took a few pics](/gal/048%20-%20New%20York%20October%202008) up there for you to check out too, and I had an [Overheard in New York](overheardinnewyork.com) moment too, which I'll leave for another day.

+<h3> 2026 update:  The Flatiorn is no more, so it was a one-time experience.</h3>